 Army stuns Missouri in Armed Forces Bowl on last-second FG

-FORT WORTH, Texas (AP) Cole Talley kicked a 41-yard field goal as time expired and Army rallied to beat Missouri 24-22 in the Armed Forces Bowl on Wednesday night.
+FORT WORTH, Texas- Cole Talley kicked a 41-yard field goal as time ran out and Army rallied to beat Missouri 24-22 in the Armed Forces Bowl on Wednesday night.

 After the Tigers took a 22-21 lead on a touchdown with 1:11 to play, third-string quarterback Jabari Laws led Army (9-4) downfield to the Missouri 24-yard line, setting up Talley’s game-winner.

-One of those seniors was Laws, who was the Black Knights' starting quarterback in 2019 before a knee injury sidelined him.
-He didn't play at all last season following a second surgery.

-''I feel like I'm in a movie right now,'' said Laws, who was 2-of-4 passing on the final drive.

-Army backup quarterback Tyhier Tyler came on after starter Christian Anderson injured an ankle late in the third quarter and threw a 14-yard touchdown pass to Brandon Walters to give the Black Knights their first lead, 21-16.
-Anderson and JaKobi Buchanan scored on TD runs of 22 and 10 yards, respectively, for Army.
+Army backup quarterback Tyhier Tyler came on after starter Christian Anderson was injured early in the fourth quarter and threw a 14-yard touchdown pass to Brandon Walters to give the Black Knights their first lead, 21-16.
+Anderson and Jakobi Buchanan scored on TD runs of 22 and 10 yards, respectively, for Army.

-Redshirt freshman quarterback Brady Cook threw a 6-yard touchdown pass to Keke Chism with 71 seconds left to put the Tigers (6-7) ahead, but his two-point conversion pass sailed over the head of an open Dawson Downing in the end zone.
+Redshirt freshman quarterback Brady Cook threw a 6-yard touchdown pass to Keke Chism with 71 seconds left to put the Tigers (6-7) ahead, but their two-point conversion attempt failed.
 Cook also ran for a 30-yard score in his first collegiate start.

-''I did some good things,'' Cook said. ''Missed the throw when it mattered most.''

 Missouri played without second-team All-America running back Tyler Badie, who was held out by coach Eliah Drinkwitz in advance of the NFL draft.
 Starting quarterback Connor Bazelak was sidelined because of a leg injury.